djinfouma/meteochat/README.md

 ## Overview

 **MeteoChat** is an AI-powered system designed to automatically generate environmental reports from meteorological data.
-It leverages Large Language Models (LLMs) optimized through Fine-tuning and Retrieval-Augmented Generation (RAG) to produce accurate, accessible, and human-readable environmental summaries.
+It leverages Large Language Models (LLMs) optimized through Fine-tuning and Retrieval-Augmented Generation (RAG) to produce accurate, accessible, and human-readable environmental documents.
 The project aims to assist both domain experts and non-technical users by transforming raw environmental datasets into meaningful insights and narrative reports.

 ## Architecture

 The system operates in two stages: in the first, an environmental expert defines questions and answers related to different metrics, such as temperature and precipitation, which are used to fine-tune a GPT-4o model specialized in environmental data.
-In the second stage, the optimized model is integrated into a chatbot that retrieves relevant data using the RAG technique and generates accurate, context-aware responses.
+In the second stage, the optimized model is integrated into a chatbot that retrieves relevant data using the RAG technique and generates accurate and context-aware responses.
 Finally, it produces complete .docx reports with summaries, graphs (Plotly), and conclusions tailored to expert or general users.

 ## User's Guide